twcclegg/libphonenumber-csharp/csharp/README.txt

 Known Issues
 ------------

-- TestEqualWithItalianLeadingZeroSetToDefault is currently disabled as generated classes Equals() method does not exist on their related Builder.

-- Check all Equals call sites

 - Phone numbers metadata is read from XML files and not protocol buffers one.
 I could not make it work using protobuf-csharp library.
 On the other hand, it makes one less dependency.